Skip to content

 Even with the right tools, certain habits can sabotage your efforts to keep your clothes looking new.

-- Over-application of Product: Most people use far too much antiperspirant.
-Experts recommend just 1–2 thin swipes.
+• Over-application of Product: Most people use far too much antiperspirant.
+One or two thin swipes is plenty.

 Frequently Asked Questions